cirons2003/cannon/README.md

 ## Background
 - I embarked on this project in May 2024, with the aim to deliver an end to end mobile meal ordering system for Cannon Dial Elm Club at Princeton University.
 - Cannon Dial Elm Club provides 3 meals per day to 200 daily members, and would traditionally field orders via ipads located inside the club itself.
-- This system works great in most cases, but it lacked the convenience boasted by mobile ordering.
-In addition, athletes and other students with extra curricular commitments, often found it difficult to place orders in time after rushing from practice or other commitments.
+- This system works great in most cases, but lacked the convenience boasted by mobile ordering.
+In addition, athletes often found it difficult to place orders in time after rushing from practice or meetings.
 - With the benefits a mobile ordering system would bring to the club evident, I volunteered to make it a reality.

 ## Project Requirements